3. Meet Paige

 "If the answer is yes, then blink slowly instead of nodding or answering with words."

 As expected of the protagonist.
-She slowly blinked.
-Surprisingly, she wasn't as badly punished as before.
-It was absolutely correct to cling to the protagonist's thigh.
+She slowly blinked and surprisingly, she wasn't punished as severely as before.

-He was two heads taller than her, and only now, even seated, could she feel the presence of the male lead.
-She felt relieved to see him like this.
-When Paige saw him hunched over, looking like a beggar, she felt a dissonance about him—he shouldn't have to live like this.
+Light gray eyes noticed everything in front of him, not letting the slightest change in her expression go unnoticed.
+He was two heads taller than she was, and even seated, she could now feel the presence of the male lead.
+She felt relieved to see him like this, when Paige had seen him hunched over, looking like a beggar, she felt a dissonance about him—he shouldn't have to live like this.

 "My parents are rich?"
-He came to the important point.
-She blinked slowly in agreement.
+He reached the important point.

-"You know their name and how to contact them?"
+"And you know their name and how to contact them?"
+Again, she blinked slowly.

-Lance let the names of his parents roll over his tongue, feeling neither any familiarity nor the excitement he had anticipated.
+He stared at her in shock; he never would have thought she would reveal such vital information so easily.
+Lance let the names of his parents roll over his tongue, feeling neither familiarity nor the excitement he had anticipated.

-When she was able to answer again, she said,
+When she could answer again, she said,